TheWarmWaffle/Godot-AdlibAudio/README.md

 A Godot module that uses Adplug to emulate OPL2 music.

 ## Dependecies:
-Adplug version 2.3.3 and Libbinio 1.5
-make sure to compile the Adplug and Libbinio dependecies for the architecture you're compiling godot, if it's x86_64, make sure the libraries are also x86_64.
+Adplug v2.3.3 and Libbinio v1.5, Those are the only versions it's been tested with, but you can try later ones. make sure to compile the Adplug and Libbinio dependecies for the architecture you're compiling godot, if it's x86_64, make sure the libraries are also x86_64.
 Also this is only tested on x86_64 windows.